FXinnovation/fx-terraform-module-aws-cost-optimization/README.md

 ## Limitations

-- This modules calls a bash script that calls `terraform` itself and bash.
-Make sure `bash` is installed and that both software are correctly set in your OS environment paths.
+- This modules calls a shell script that calls `terraform` itself.
+Make sure `sh` is installed and that both software are correctly set in your OS environment paths.
 For more information on this limitation, see `data.tf`.
 - AWS itself has [some limitations to stop RDS instances](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_StopInstance.html#USER_StopInstance.Limitations).
 - Because this module  with AWS lifecycle, it’s possible that an instances end up in an unwanted state.